 You will need to provide contact information to us if you decide to make use of our paid physiotherapy services or purchase other products from this Website.
-Depending on the items you are buying, some of the information that you will be asked to provide will include your name, billing address, phone number, Skype name and email address and we also record your computer’s unique Internet Protocol (IP).
+Depending on the items you are buying, some of the information that you may be asked to provide will include your name, billing address, phone number, emergency contact name and phone number, Skype name, and email address, and we may also record your computer’s unique Internet Protocol (IP).

 When purchasing physiotherapy services or other products from the Website, you may also provide sensitive and confidential payment information.
-All payments are processed on the PayPal website and we do not ask for or store any account number or card details on our website.
+All payments are processed on the PayPal or Square website and we do not ask for or store any account number or card details on our website.
+Square is HIPAA compliant.

 If you use WeTransfer to send us a video of you playing sport or running etc. for motion analysis purposes, WeTransfer will collect personal information in the form of your IP address and email address and will install cookies to remember your email address.
 WeTransfer abides by EU law and encrypts files during transfer and storage.
 They only store your files for 7 days after which they delete them from their servers.
 Read more on their website.

 Other Activities: We may use information for purposes not listed above in the following circumstances: (a) where specifically authorised by you; (b) where the use is related to one of the primary purposes listed above and where it could reasonably be expected; (c) where it is necessary for Us to comply with the law or the lawful direction of a governmental authority or court; or (d) where it is in the interests of public health and safety as set out in the UK’s Data Protection Act 2018.